 It is sometimes advantageous to prefetch data items before they are needed, and some manuals recommend this.
 However, modern processors have automatic prefetching.
 The processor hardware is constructed so that it can predict which data addresses will be needed next when data items are accessed in a linear manner, both forwards and backwards, and prefetch it automatically.
 Explicit prefetching is rarely needed.
 The optimal prefetch strategy is processor specific.
 Therefore, it is easier to rely on automatic prefetching.
+Explicit prefetching.
+Explicit prefetching.
+Explicit prefetching.
 Explicit prefetching is particularly bad on Intel Ivy Bridge and AMD Jaguar processors.